 - It is essentially based on LIFO (Last-In-First-Out) feature or FILO (First-In-Last-Out) feature.

-- When a stack is full it is called to be in Overflow state, and when it is empty, it is called to be in Underflow state.
+- When a stack is full, it is called to be in Overflow state, and when it is empty, it is called to be in Underflow state.

-How Stack Works in Data Structure?
+How does Stack work in Data Structure?

 1. Insertion Operation

 The operation to insert an element in a data structure is called Push operation.
-When we insert an element into a stack, it occupies the bottom-most position, like an object pushed into a pit.
+When we insert an element into a stack, it occupies the bottom-most position, as an object pushed into a pit.
 The next element inserted goes over the top of the previous element, and likewise, the insertion of all elements happens.
-As each time, the insertion operation resembles pushing of an element into the stack, the operation is termed as “posh operation”.
+As each time, the insertion operation resembles pushing an element into the stack, and the operation is termed as “posh operation”.
 We will understand the working of push operations through the following steps.

 Consider we have five numeric elements which are 51, 98, 24, 76, and 38.
 We intend to save these elements into memory using a stack data structure.
 The elements have to be inserted into a stack in the mentioned order.
 The push operation in this context will happen as discussed below.

-1. In the beginning, the stack is empty as shown below.
+1. In the beginning, the stack is empty, as shown below.
 Using push operation, we shall insert each element into this stack.

 2. In the beginning, using push operation 51 is inserted into the stack, and it occupies the bottom-most position, as shown below.

-3. The next element to be inserted into the stack is 98 which gets inserted using the push() operation as shown below.
+3. The next element to be inserted into the stack is 98, which gets inserted using the push() operation, as shown below.

 4. Similarly, the next two elements viz.
 24 and 76 are inserted into the stack using the push() operation.
 This is as shown below.